github-education-resources/classroom/docs/using-template-repos-for-assignments.md

 To use template repositories for assignments, you'll need the following:

 * Set-up a GitHub classroom
-* An exercise (a repository that you have access to, which contains documentation, starter code, tests, or anything else your students need to begin work on an assignment).
+* An exercise repository that you have access to, which contains documentation, starter code, tests, or anything else your students need to begin work on an assignment.

 #### Get started